Couture Bridal Embroidery, Crystal Embellishment & Wedding Dress Transformations | Bespoke Sleeves, Necklines & Complete Relining

+This couture wedding dress transformation includes advanced bespoke bridal embroidery and hand crystal embellishment, used to reconstruct, extend or redesign lace and surface detailing across the gown.
 Hand embroidery and crystal embellishment are among the most intricate aspects of couture dressmaking, requiring precision, patience and a deep understanding of garment construction.
 For this bespoke Sleeves embroidery transformation, I used bugal beads, seed beads, Swarovski Crystal beads and elements in so many different shapes.
 This was to match the bodice of the clients dress.
+Read about The full transformation here with the brides wedding pictures.

 The original gown was transformed from a sleeveless design into a couture long-sleeved piece with a restructured neckline and fully embroidered mirrored sleeves, requiring intricate hand embroidery and crystal embellishment work throughout.